 Faculty News for Professor Anita Maddali

-Director of Clinics and Assistant Professor of Law
+Director of Clinics and Associate Professor of Law

 B.A., University of Wisconsin-Madison